Top Things to Do in Park Rapids, Minnesota

 Aunt Belle's Confectionary Watch employees stir buttery caramel in copper-bottom pots, and then check out the impressive selection of fudge, turtles, truffles and nut brittles. auntbelles.com

-Character Challenge Adventure Park A 370-foot zipline ride, trapeze-style balancing bar and free-fall experience draw thrill-seekers. characterchallengecourse.com
+Character Challenge Adventure Park Thrills include a 370-foot zipline ride, trapeze-style balancing bar and free-fall experience. characterchallengecourse.com

 Heartland State Trail One of the country's first rails-to-trails projects runs 49 miles from Park Rapids to Cass Lake.
 If you didn't bring a bike, rent one at Northern Cycle in Park Rapids.
 Tiny Dorset is a 6.5-mile ride east; ride another 5.5 miles to reach Lake Belle Taine and Nevis, where you can pose by a giant tiger muskie. dnr.state.mn.us

-Itasca State Park After the ritual walk across the headwaters of the Mississippi River, look for wildlife-even the occasional black bear-at Minnesota's oldest state park, which contains 100 lakes, 250-plus campsites, cabins, bike trails and a swimming beach.
-At the Jacob V. Brower Visitor Center, learn the meaning of loon calls and let the kids try on forest firefighter gear.dnr.state.mn.us/state_parks/itasca
+Itasca State Park After the ritual walk across the headwaters of the Mississippi River, look for wildlife—even the occasional black bear—at Minnesota's oldest state park, which contains 100 lakes, 250-plus campsites, cabins, bike trails, hiking trails and a swimming beach.
+At the Jacob V. Brower Visitor Center, learn the meaning of loon calls and let the kids try on forest firefighter gear. dnr.state.mn.us/state_parks/itasca

 Shopping Park in the middle of the street (really!) to stroll through downtown.
 Beagle and Wolf Books and Bindery sells Minnesota novels and great cabin reads; Amish Oak and Americana Furnishings, downtown's largest store, glows with the warm tones of maple and cherry furniture.
 Find T-shirts, loon whistles, moccasins and souvenirs at Trading Post.